Achno/gowall-docs/docs/intro.md

 ## Image preview

+Gowall  supports  `image preview`  by printing the image on the following terminals.
+- Kitty
+- Ghostty ( `v.0.2.0` and up)
+- Konsole ( `v.0.2.0` and up)
+- Wezterm (Soon)

-Gowall  supports  `image preview`  by printing the image on the terminal on `kitty`.
-If you are running on an terminal emulator other than kitty it will just open your default image viewing application no matter the operating system.
+ All of the above require the <u>**kitten** binary </u> to be installed.The easiest way to get that binary is just by installing [Kitty](https://github.com/kovidgoyal/kitty), once you have that you can use Image preview in any of the above terminals.
+If you are running on an <u>terminal emulator other the ones above</u> it will just **open your default image viewing application no matter the operating system**.

 `Image preview` is `ON` by default.
-You can disable it by adding the following inside your `~/.config/gowall/config.yml` :
+You can disable it by adding the following inside your `~/.config/gowall/config.yml`

    ```yaml title="~/.config/gowall/config.yml"
    EnableImagePreviewing: false